NethServer/docs/administrator-manual/en/accounts.rst

 :guilabel:`Accounts provider > Active Directory > Join a domain`.

 * Enter the :guilabel:`DNS domain name` of the AD domain.
-The NetBIOS domain name (short domain name) is probed automatically.
+The NetBIOS domain name (domain short name) is probed automatically.

 * Fill the :guilabel:`AD DNS server` field.
 Usually it is the IP address of an AD domain controller.